shine391-org/kiotviet/docs/testing/FE-TEST-CHECKLIST.md

 related_to:
   - id: "FE-TESTING-GUIDE-01"
     description: "Refer to the comprehensive frontend testing guide."
+  - id: "FE-TESTING-PATTERNS-01"
+    description: "Refer to this for frontend code examples and patterns to copy."
   - id: "AGENT-GUIDE-01"
     description: "The main AI Agent Guide that mandates this checklist."
 ---